 Nancy Turano (NJDTE Artistic Director/Choreographer) is a Director, Master Teacher and Choreographer for Dance, Film, Opera and TV.
 She received a BFA in Dance from SUNY Purchase and performed as a principal dancer and with Ballet Hispanico of New York and Buglisi Dance Theatre.
-As Artistic Director of NJDTE since 1994, Turano has been acknowledged for creating innovative training programs for dancers in the NJ/NYC metro area including; Movement Invention Project® (MIP®) at Baryshnikov Arts Center, and MIP2® in NYC.
+As Artistic Director of NJDTE since 1994, Turano has been acknowledged for creating innovative training programs for dancers in the NJ/NYC metro area for over 25 years including; MOVEMENT INVENTION PROJECT® (MIP®) at Baryshnikov Arts Center, and MIP2® NYC.
 Ms. Turano’s choreography has been presented throughout the US, Mexico, Panama, Israel, Sweden and Germany.
 She has choreographed 26 new works for NJDTE as well as works for National Ballet of Sweden School, Ailey/Fordham BFA Program, Bat Dor in Israel and Luna Negra Dance Theatre.
 Her full-length “Carmen” was filmed for a feature on PBS Channel 13 and her short film “Tango Octogenario” featured on PBS Channel 13, the New Films/New Directors series in Lincoln Center, the Tribeca Film Festival, and over 40 film festivals around the world.
 She has choreographed for TV episodes of Law and Order Criminal Intent.
 Turano is the recipient of numerous awards, including the 2017 NJSCA Individual Artist Fellowship for Excellence in Choreography, 2012 NJSCA NJ Governor’s Award, 2011 NJSCA Distinguished Teaching Artist Award, and Outstanding Alumni Award by the Chancellor of SUNY Schools.
 She has been Chair/National panelist for YOUNG ARTS for Presidential Scholars for the Arts and is on the NJPAC Advisory Committee.
 Turano was founding Director of the Harkness Youth Ballet at the 92nd St. Y and a master teacher at National Ballet of Sweden School, Ballet Hispanico, Alvin Ailey American Dance Theater, Aspen Ballet, National Ballet of Panama, Teatro San Martin in Argentina, Bat-Dor in Israel, Vancouver Arts Umbrella, Celine Dion’s “A New Day,” Montclair State University, New York University, Purchase College, and on the ballet faculty of the Pre-Professional Division of the Ailey School for 21 years.
-In January, Turano will celebrate her 25th Anniversary as Artistic Director of NJDTE.

 (NJDTE Founding Artistic Director)